altoid29/NoVMT/README.md

 # NoVMT
 Detect Virtual Table address swapping.

+## About
 This is a simple project which detects any Virtual Method Table (VMT) pointer swapping.
-This is typically used to intercept functions and hook them.

-This is very similiar to what Valve Anti-Cheat does.
+VMT pointer swapping is typically done to hook virtual functions (or intercept them) to have them execute the code you'd like.